 Now, the idea of finding sound effects and editing them into your audio or video content might be a bit intimidating.
 But we’re here to tell you that searching for SFX can actually be quite fun, as can editing them into your audio or video project.

 When you’re finished reading this crash course, be sure to check out the Artlist sound effects library.
 And if you want to explore the world of making your own sounds, dip your toes into the ocean of audio plugins.

 What are sound effects?

 Before we get into finding and downloading royalty-free sound effects, we should take a moment to define SFX.

 What exactly is a sound effect?
-The short answer is that it is any sound that has been artificially created or that is naturally occurring but enhanced through editing processes.
-A sound effect could be made entirely inside a computer program by capturing found sounds, or by creating them with tools and devices like foley artists do.
+The short answer is that it is any sound that has been artificially designed or that is captured in reality and enhanced through editing processes.
+A sound effect could be made entirely inside a computer program by editing samples or recordings, or by creating them with tools and recording devices as foley artists do.

 A good sound effects library will have a vast collection of free sound effects.
 The library will include everything from cinematic sound effects to radio sound effects and many things in between.